-If you need any assistance with the online survey, please call the number on the back of your ID card.
+If you need any assistance with the online survey, please call the number on your ID card.

 Reminder Programs

 To help you stay healthy, UnitedHealthcare may send you and your covered Dependents reminders to schedule recommended screening exams.
 Examples of reminders include: